Amit14276/Amit14276/README.md

 I am a BTech in Electronics and Elctrical with an aggregate of 7.0 CGPA marks.

-- I have worked on java,sql,HTML project.
+- I have worked on sevral web develoment projects using java,sql,html.
 - I also have a good knowledge of Java, C, HTML, SQL and microcontrollers.

 Some of my personal qualities which you may find useful for this role are: